 With that said, a lot of the theming doesn’t suit my personal tastes.
 I can appreciate some of it, albeit it not what Gran Destino adds to the landscape, but as a whole it’s not as appealing as the other Moderates.
 Moreover, if you’re staying at the most remote buildings in the resort, it’s a hike to all the dining options, and while you’ll be closer to the Dig Site pool area and Three Bridges Bar & Grill, you may not want to bother with anything else.
 At this point, we recommend Coronado Springs for those who will stay in Gran Destino Tower, or those who can get a great deal on one of the rooms in the rest of the resort.
 Otherwise, there are better Moderate Resort options at Walt Disney World.

 Not sure which Walt Disney World hotel is right for you?
 Check out our Walt Disney World Hotel Reviews page, which offers quick-hit capsule reviews of the strengths and weaknesses of every Walt Disney World hotel, plus links to our reviews and photo pages for every hotel we have reviewed.
 Looking for comprehensive Walt Disney World vacation tips?
 Make sure to read our Walt Disney World Trip Planning Guide.

-What do you think of Coronado Springs…is it a stuffy convention hotel, or a great value with Deluxe-level amenities Anything you love or loathe about Coronado?
+What do you think of Coronado Springs…is it an incongruous convention hotel, or a great value with Deluxe-level amenities?
+Are you looking forward to a stay at Gran Destino, or is it not your style?
+Anything you love or loathe about Coronado?
 Any tips or thoughts to add?
 Questions we can help you answer?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!